adamklingbaum/3pl-ify/README.md

 #### Client

 - [React](https://reactjs.org/) as the library for the intreactive user interface
-- [Create React App](https://create-react-app.dev/) to streamline the configuration and bundling of the React application
+- [Create React App](https://create-react-app.dev/) to streamline the configuration, transpilation and building of the React application
 - [React Bootstrap](https://react-bootstrap.github.io/) for pre-built, Bootstrap-styled React components

 ---